icshwi/e3training/workbook/chapter1.md

 *N.B.!
 ESS' EPICS environment e3 is developed primarily for CentOS, and it is thus recommended to use CentOS7 whilst exercising this tutorial.*

+> As e3 heavily relies on git, it's recommended to first be familiar with especially git submodules.

 If you're on a mostly blank CentOS7 machine, you can copy, paste, and run the following code segment before beginning:

 ```bash